It produces answers, not decisions.

 | Verifier blocks ungrounded claims | Vendor-side prompt & RAG.
 Opaque to you when it fails. | Bolt on RAG, hope the prompt holds. | Every load-bearing claim verified against typed memory before it ships. |

-| Typed, persistent, per-user memory | Vendor-owned profile store.
+| Typed memory that compounds instead of ageing | Vendor-owned profile store.
 Limited types.
 Limited portability. | A vector dump that ages badly and leaks across users. | Typed memory with lifecycle, decay, recall, and isolation. |

-| Capability-gated execution | Tool integrations execute under vendor authority.
+| Authority kept separate from intent | Tool integrations execute under vendor authority.
 You audit through them. | Tool calls bypass any safety layer you didn't build by hand. | Every tool call gated by a short-lived, scoped capability token. |

 | Immutable ledger & signed receipts | Vendor logs and dashboards.
 You trust the vendor's view. | Add your own tracing.
 Build the receipt layer yourself. | Append-only ledger with cryptographic receipts.
 Replayable byte-for-byte. |